A Touch of Zen: Development

-Hu based the screenplay of A Touch of Zen on the ghost story of Xia Nü in Liaozhai Zhiyi, an anthology by Pu Songling.
-He arranged the credit of Liaozhai Zhiyi as the first title card right after the company logo in the film, even before the film title.
-In Pu Songling’s original story, the male scholar does not pursue being a knight-errant and the separation between wen and wu.
-However, the film modifies the character’s attributes and instead leads the scholar to adapt knight-errant and restore the country from the corrupted dominance of the eunuchs.
+King Hu wanted the film to have entirely authentic sets, props, and costumes, so he could achieve the supernatural theme.
+He played a large role in set design because the set designers didn’t completely understand his vision.
+In addition to this struggle, many scenes were shot out of sequence because the season in the script did not align with the current season when filming.
+Hu also did not have enough funding to thoroughly execute his vision and was forced to split A Touch of Zen into two parts by the publishing house after incurring high filming costs.

 Cinematography

 Director Hu adopted the classic techniques of montages, including eye-line matches and shot-reverse-shot.
 He also used jump cuts to create the speed of motions in action effects and applied blocked shots as his signature on evacuating the space before actions take place.
 Hu also creates "the glimpsing effect" (also called point-of-view shot) to provide a new perspective to audiences.
 "The glimpsing effect" allows the audience to see the perspective of Gu.